-Our California Online Food Handler Program is ANAB-accredited and fully complies with SB 303 training requirements.
+The California Online Food Handler Program is ANAB-accredited through our partner StateFoodSafety and fully complies with SB 303 training requirements.
 In addition, it meets state and federal standards for food safety training outlined in California Retail Food Code 2018 and the U.S. Food and Drug Administration's 2017 Food Code.

 Is the California Online Food Handler Program Accepted in Every County?

 No. Some counties in California established food handler programs before SB 303 was passed.
 These counties are exempt from the California Food Handler Card Law because of county-specific training requirements.

 As a result, the California Online Food Handler Program is not accepted in three counties:

 If you work in any of these counties, you must complete a food handler training program that is designed for your specific county.
 Find more information about county-specific training requirements by clicking the name of the county where you work above.